SavitskiDenis/simple-crud-api/README.md

 The application can work in two modes:
 * `Development`.
 Run the `npm run start:dev` command to start application in development mode.
 * `Production`.
-Run the `npm run start:prod` command to start application in development mode.
+Run the `npm run start:prod` command to start application in production mode.

 # API
 Path `/person`: